 The idea that the mere entrance of a claim into our mind causes us to believe it isn’t new.
 The prominent 17th-century philosopher Baruch Spinoza proposed it in his 1677 book Ethics.
 However, to support his theory he used an obscure philosophical argument, and several modern philosophers have independently concluded that it doesn’t support its conclusion.
 This partly explains why belief of Spinoza's counterintuitive theory has, ironically, been negligible since it was published.
 Even awareness of the theory is low today, even among researchers in psychology and philosophy, and interest in it is lower still.

 Spinoza and the title page of his book Ethics

 The most prominent modern academic writing on Spinoza’s theory is a 1991 paper called ‘How Mental Systems Believe’, which catalogues observational evidence, including experimental research, which seems to support the theory.
 It was written by the Harvard psychology professor Daniel Gilbert, one of the rare academics who subscribe to the theory.

-The paper also presents a speculative alternative theoretical argument for the theory, but it involves belief formation working this way for an evolutionary reason, rather than logical necessity, and has several flaws.
+The paper also presents a speculative alternative theoretical argument for the theory, but the argument involves belief formation working this way for an evolutionary reason, rather than logical necessity, and has several other flaws.

 The nature of belief